nick12357/Play-online-chess-over-the-board/SECURITY.md

-Please submit all security vulnerability on github.
+Please submit all security vulnerability's on github.